Brunswick FACILITY

 More than 100 wells monitor groundwater movement and quality.

 Hercules investigates and monitors groundwater at the Brunswick facility and off-site areas through a monitoring well network consisting of more than 100 monitoring wells.
-The network will be modified or expanded as more is learned about environmental impacts.
 The impacts caused by historical activities at the Brunswick facility are generally limited to the upper surficial aquifer — roughly the first 100 feet below the ground surface.
 This impacted groundwater does not pose a risk to human health because no one in the area drinks water sourced from the surficial aquifer.
 With the ocean and tidal creeks so near the Brunswick facility, water in the eastern portions of the Brunswick facility surficial aquifer is brackish and would have an unpleasant taste.
 People in the area rely on water from the Upper Floridan aquifer, which lies hundreds of feet below the impacted groundwater zone.
 In 2022, Hercules confirmed that the few private water supply wells located on Terry Creek Road (east of the facility) withdraw water from the Floridan aquifer, which is not affected by the facility.
-However, two of these wells were replaced as a conservative measure of protection.
+However, two of these wells were replaced with deeper wells as a conservative measure of protection.

 Thick layers of clay, called “confining units,” separate the various aquifers and prevent contamination near the surface from reaching deeper aquifers.
 The Upper Floridan aquifer is at least 500 feet below the ground surface.